-- 19. As part of the Company's system of internal controls, the CEO and CFO submit an annual "General Representation Letter" to the Audit & Risk Committee, in which they give personal certification on compliance by themselves and their subordinates with a range of key risk management and internal control systems, disciplines and procedures which cover financial and relevant non-financial information.
+- 17. A comprehensive analysis of the risks affecting the businesses of the Company and the associated mitigation measures is set out in a Risk Management Report in the Annual Report. - 18.
+The Company aims to ensure disclosures provide meaningful information and do not give a misleading impression. - 19.
+As part of the Company's system of internal controls, the CEO and CFO submit an annual "General Representation Letter" to the Audit & Risk Committee, in which they give personal attestation on compliance by themselves and their subordinates with a range of key risk management and internal control systems, disciplines and procedures which cover financial and relevant non-financial information.
 These letters rest on similar letters of representation issued by individual managers across the CLP Group, which certify compliance with the risk management and internal control as to their particular businesses, departments and activities.
 All employees above a designated level are also required to sign annual statements confirming compliance with CLP's Code of Conduct. - 20.
 With respect to procedures and internal controls for the handling and dissemination of inside information, the Company - has its own Continuous Disclosure Obligation Procedures which set out the procedures and controls for handling and dissemination of inside information.
 The Procedures are on the CLP website.
-The Continuous Disclosure Committee (established in 2016) conducts regular assessment of potential inside information.
+The Continuous Disclosure Committee conducts regular assessment of potential inside information.
 The members of the Committee include the CEO, CFO, the Company Secretary and the Director - Investor Relations; - is aware of its obligations under the Listing Rules and the overriding principle that information which is expected to be inside information should be announced immediately it is the subject of a decision; - has implemented and disclosed its own policy on fair disclosure (set out in Section V of the CLP Code); - has included in its Code of Conduct a strict prohibition on the unauthorised use of confidential or inside information; and - has established and implemented procedures for responding to external enquiries about the Group's affairs.
 Senior managers of the Group are identified and authorised to act as the Company's spokespersons and respond to enquiries in allocated areas of issues.